Our Pale Blue Dot

 While our film was truly independent and not funded by NASA or NOAA, it makes significant use of many public domain photographs and data visualizations.
 As filmmakers, we are indebted to the scores of people and years of hard work which make these images possible.

+In the related dataset section below, we are able to highlight the Science On a Sphere datasets that we used as source material to create this movie.
+These could serve as a starting point to format a longer docent-led script and discussion.
 Source materials courtesy: NASA Goddard Space Flight Center, NASA Scientific Visualization Studio, NOAA Science On a Sphere and NOAA Visualization Lab.
 ISS video courtesy of the Earth Science and Remote Sensing Unit, NASA Johnson Space Center.
 Launch and historical footage by NASA & NOAA & JAXA.

 Please visit our website, where we will showcase much of the NASA and NOAA source content used; as well as a collection of resources to in-depth material regarding the science of climate change.

 Movie length: 7:38

 NOTE: This film is freely available to the entire Science On a Sphere network, however it is not in the public domain.
 No segment of the film may be repurposed, re-edited or distributed in any way other than its original format, and must be shown in its entirety.
 This version of the film is not for internet distribution.